-In addition to public transportation, many GW students choose to bring their own bicycles or invest in a Capital Bikeshare membership, which allows students to rent bikes and pick them up from stations located throughout the D.C. area.
-You can even opt for Electric scooters like Spin, Lyft, Lime, Bird, etc. which is a very fun way to commute in D.C.
+In addition to public transportation, many GW students choose to bring their own bicycles or invest in a Capital Bikeshare membership, which allows students to rent bikes and pick them upfrom stations located throughout the D.C. area.
+You can even opt for Electric scooters like Spin, Lyft, Lime, Bird etc which is a very fun way to commute in D.C.

-If you don't own a car, two primary modes of urban car rentals exist through services like Zipcar, some of which typically offer student discount rates.
+If you don't own a car, two primary modes of urban car rentals exist through memberships with Car2Go or Zipcar, both of which typically offer student discount rates.
 A member can reserve and rent a car by the hour for travel locally within the D.C. area instead of using public transportation.

-Know the District.
+Getting to Know the District & Surrounding Areas